-Interview with Huey P. Newton from his jail cell
+Interview with Huey P. Newton before trial verdict

 About This Item

-KPIX Eyewitness news report by Ben Williams from September 1968 featuring an interview with Huey P. Newton from his jail cell.
-Newton claims he hasn't received a fair trial, and that the court precedings so far have reflected the racist attitude of the power structure at large.
-Newton also talks about his future, including a political campaign for the 7th congressional district.
+KPIX-TV news footage from September 1968 with reporter Ben Williams featuring an interview with Huey P. Newton from his jail cell.
+Newton claims he hasn't received a fair trial, and that the court proceedings so far have reflected the racist attitude of the power structure at large.
+Newton then talks about his future, including a political campaign for the 7th congressional district.
 Also includes views of people holding a vigil for Huey P. Newton, and shots of a man waving a flag outside the Alameda County Courthouse with the words "Free Huey" painted on it.
-Remastered, edited and catalogued for the web by Shira Peltzman.
+Originally remastered, edited and catalogued for the web by Shira Peltzman, in 2012.
+Note that the verdict in this trial was delivered on September 8, 1968, when Newton was found guilty of voluntary manslaughter.
+Opening graphic designed by Carrie Hawks.

 - Originally aired on